laurensdewaele/laurens.codes/content_draft/blog.md

   * Able to jot down stuff in markdown in a `draft` folder.
   * Once it's ready, move the markdown file and any image references it has to a `ready` folder.
 Also extract the date when the file was created, and place it beneath the h1 or #.
   * Convert everything from the ready folder from .md to .html
   * Extract the h1, image, date and filename from the blogpost html files, so it can be injected in the index.html file.
+If I'm doing this, my index.html can't be to too big.
+So I'll just make sure every post image is an svg that's inlined (so you don't need multiple network requests to fetch all the images).
   * Also wrap the loose html files into a properly arranged html document, with title, article tags, etc...

 **Nice to haves**

   * Optimize all images.
-I know, this should not be a nice to have.
+I know, this should not be a nice to have. **FIXED**
   * Making it so that it feels like an SPA.
-When clicking on a blogpost from the homepage, delete all articles with simple js, fetch the required separate blogpost, parse the content so you only have the content, not the other unwanted html tags and inject it.
+When clicking on a blogpost from the homepage, delete all articles with simple js, fetch the required blogpost.html, parse the content so you only have the content, not the other unwanted html tags and inject it.
 Fetching will be asynchronous so there will be a delay.
 You could prefetch the top 5 posts or something.
 Orrrr I could probably just keep all the blog posts, as text in one big js file (probably won't even be that big) and lazy load that (if not on mobile).
 Great, let's do that, much simpler.

-Oh boy.
+Oh boy, this markdown stuff is great.
 Alright, let's do this.

 ## Code